AuFeld/AuFeld.github.io/_posts/2021-04-08-DynamicProgramming.md

 # Why should we care about Dynamic Programming?

 Optimization.
 Sometimes, executing recursion can involve repetitive computations and require a lot of resources and time to compute, like O(2<sup>n</sup>) long.
-Not as long as O(n!), but in terms of growth rates, exponential computatations add up very quickly.
+Not as long as O(n!), but in terms of growth rates, exponential computations add up very quickly.

 # When and Where should Dynamic Programming be used?